-Some years back, I wrote a few pieces on how & where social media interacts with a business' CRM strategy.
+Many years ago, I wrote a few pieces on how & where social media interacts with a business' CRM strategy.

 Across those pieces, I considered how to bring a business strategy in line with employees.
 Sounds odd, I know, as many would consider the latter to fall in behind the former.
 However, despite statistics that may suggest otherwise, a "war for talent" is back in full swing.
-Some say that this war is back to a peak not seen since pre-recession days - the American Society for Training and Development noting that over three-quarters of roles in 2015 will require STEM skills - skills that not enough of the population have to offer employers.
+Still, the view is that the war is back to a peak not seen since pre-recession days - the American Society for Training and Development noting that over three-quarters of roles in 2015 will require STEM skills - skills that not enough of the population have to offer employers.

 So, linking those ideas back to a personal interest for me (executing a CRM strategy so that everybody really "gets it"), let's talk about employee engagement & how that intersects with a CRM strategy.